 So let’s know about the latest technologies and try to choose a most efficient solar system.
 Keep in mind, combining right tools at the right place is always great for more productivity or efficiency.
 Let’s get started!

 For a simple solar setup, we need the following things

 Choosing a solar panel is very important for harvesting energy from the sun.
 There are different types of solar panels are available in the market.
 Of these, the Mono Crystalline Solar panel is good for collecting more energy than Polycrystalline panels.
 You might be confused by its name that poly is more, but it is not.
 The monocrystalline technology uses a single crystal on each cell of pure silicon makes it highly efficient at a little premium price.

 Monocrystalline Solar Panel (Higher Efficiency):

 - In Monocrystalline panels, each PV is made up of single silicon crystal.
 This panel looks black in nature.
 (Good energy efficiency but high in cost, considerably 20% Higher).

-Price History for LOOM SOLAR Panel 50 WATT/12 V MONO PERC
+Price History for LOOM SOLAR Panel 190 Watt-12 Volt Mono PERC (Pack of 2)

 Last price changes